ThinkDataEd/student/docs/unit1/lesson13.md

     100. Type the following command in the console: **>help(cdc)**

+        A document should appear on the bottom right-hand pane under the **Help** tab with more details about the CDC dataset.

     100. <strong style="color: red;"> What unit of measurement is height reported in? </strong>

 10. You can also find the number of rows and columns in the data set.

     100. Type the following command in the console: **>dim(cdc)**

     100. <strong style="color: red;"> Which number do you think represents the rows?
 Which one represents the columns?
 How does this output compare to the information in the preview and environment panes?
 How many observations are there in the data set?
 How many variables does this data set contain? </strong>

     <span style="color:grey">***There are 15,624 rows, or 15,624 observations;
     and there are 33 columns, or 33 variables.
-This information is also visible in the preview pane.***</span>
+This information is also visible in the environment pane.***</span>

-11. You can also access the number of observations of a specific variable.
+11. You can also obtain the number of observations of a specific variable.

     100. Type the following command to get the number of observations for seat belt wearers: **>tally(~seat_belt, data = cdc)**

-    100. <strong style="color: red;"> What do you notice?
-Describe the output. </strong>

     <span style="color:grey">***Notice that six categories are
     displayed.
 Each category shows the number of observations contained in it.
 For example, “Never” has 326 observations, meaning 326 teens reported never wearing their seat belt as a passenger in a motor vehicle. &lt;NA> = Not Available, represents teens that did not provide information about their seat belt habits.***</span>

+    100. <strong style="color: red;"> What else do you notice?</strong>

 12. Now change the variable to height:

     100. Type the following command: **>tally(~height, data = cdc)**

-    100. <strong style="color: red;"> What do you notice?
-Describe the output. </strong>

-    <span style="color:grey">***The levels are missing.
-It happened
+    <span style="color:grey">***Notice that categories are missing.
+This happened
     because the variable height contains numbers, not categories.***</span>

+    100. <strong style="color: red;"> What else do you notice?</strong>

 13. Let’s take a closer look at the variables <strong style="color: purple;">seat belt</strong> and <strong style="color: purple;">height</strong>.
-Maximize the console.
 Brainstorm the following question:

     <strong style="color: red;"> What is the difference between the data from the variables <strong style="color: purple;">seat belt</strong> and <strong style="color: purple;">height</strong>?</strong>

 14. To summarize: In data science, the variable <strong style="color: purple;">seat belt</strong> is what we call a **categorical variable**, and the variable <strong style="color: purple;">height</strong> is what we call a **numerical variable**.

-15. Let’s look at the other variables in this data set.
+15. Let’s look at the other variables in this dataset.

     <strong style="color: red;"> Categorize each variable as categorical
 or numerical: </strong>